fork-my-spoons/github-pull-requests.spoon/README.md

  - download [github-pull-requests.spoon](https://github.com/fork-my-spoons/github-pull-requests.spoon/releases/latest/download/github-pull-requests.spoon.zip), unzip and double click on a .spoon file.
 It will be installed under `~/.hammerspoon/Spoons` folder.

- - open ~/.hammerspoon/init.lua and add the following snippet, with your repositories:
+ - open ~/.hammerspoon/init.lua and add the following snippet, with your github username:

 ```lua
 -- github pull requests